 Alexandra Buchanan Architecture

-Clayfield
+Clayfield House

-Dark-stained timber defines the new addition and establishes a clear distinction between old and new.
-The outdoor room extends onto generous timber terraces that continue the living spaces into the landscape.
-These terraces create opportunities for entertaining, relaxation and everyday family activities while encouraging movement between the house and garden.
+The design uses dark-stained timber to define the new addition.
+This material choice sets up a clear contrast with the original weatherboard house.
+The outdoor room extends onto timber terraces that continue living spaces into the landscape.
+These terraces support dining, entertaining, and everyday family routines while encouraging movement between inside and outside.

 “We engaged Alex and her team to open up the back of our house (a Queenslander) and redesign the use of spaces internally.
 The spaces are fantastic and suit our family perfectly.”